Abusing Windows Crash Dumps

 .writemem [full path] [start] [end]

-From here your binary should’ve been written to the disk.
+Your binary should’ve been written to the disk.
 To fix the dump, use a tool like PE Dump Fixer or manually fix the dump using a tool like CFF Explorer.